France, Germany & Belgium 2015

 - Related Videos

 Experience Europe through this unique opportunity to visit the Alsace region in France; Frankfurt, Paris Trier, and Antwerp.
-Live in a chateau and experience European urban travel on buses and trams.
+Experience European urban travel on trams, buses and trains, including a Thalys, high-speed train from Paris to Antwerp.

-Learn about business in Europe with a guided walking tour, “Frankfurt: the Euro and Banking City,” and visits to the Kleinmarkthalle and Deutsche Bank in Frankfurt, the Mercedes truck assembly plant in Wörth, Germany, the Hansgrohe mixer plant and Showerworld in Schiltach, Germany, the Antwerp World Diamond Centre and the Port of Antwerp, the fourth largest container port in the world, including oil refineries, and two supply chain companies, Euroports and Molenbergnatie.
+Learn about business in Europe with a guided walking tour, “Frankfurt: the Euro and Banking City,” and visits to the Kleinmarkthalle and Deutsche Bank in Frankfurt, the Mercedes truck assembly plant in Wörth, Germany, the Hansgrohe faucet plant and Showerworld in Schiltach, Germany, WeberHaus home builders in Linx, Germany, the Louis Sipp Winery in Ribeauville, France, the Antwerp World Diamond Centre and the Port of Antwerp, the fourth largest container port in the world.

-Visits to the Council of Europe and the European Parliament in Strasbourg, France, will provide unique insights into the governing of the European Union.
+Visits to the Council of Europe and the European Parliament in Strasbourg, France, will provide insights into governance and cooperation in Europe.

 Marvel at the grandeur of cathedrals and churches in Frankfurt, Strasbourg, Trier, Paris, and Antwerp.
 Visit the Haut-Koenigsburg castle, a Medieval fortress, and the Palace of Versailles in France.
 Enjoy a day visiting the cathedral and Roman ruins in Trier, Germany.